microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - typescript@5.4.2
  - typescript@5.4.5

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Apache License